Pylons/pyramid/docs/narr/extending.rst

 - Create an ``overrides.zcml`` file within the new package.
-The statements in the ``overrides.zcml`` file will override any ZCML statements made within the original application (such as views).
+The statements in the ``overrides.zcml`` file will override any ZCML statements made within the original application (such as view declarations).

 - Create Python files containing views and other overridden elements, such as templates and static resources as necessary, and wire these